 Two other funding sources (noted below) have been historically used for capital funding projects.
 However, due to the financial condition of the State of Illinois, funds have only been made available sporadically.
-While these funds would be accounted for in the Operations and Maintenance Restricted Funds budget, no funds have been budgeted for FY2020.
+These funds are accounted for in the Restricted Purposes Funds and Operations and Maintenance Restricted Funds for FY2021.